This course is delivered online in a Problem-Based Learning format.

 - Parasites, HIV, and Infections in the Compromised Host

-Students will be assessed on their participation in the interactive learning process, as well as their performance on the midterm and final exams.
+Students will be assessed on their participation in the interactive learning process, as well as their performance on the quizzes, paper and exam.
 Assessment breakdown is as follows:

 - Participation = 20%